All Episodes

 Hey, how are you doing, Mark?

-Well, uh this is my question, uh I guess my uh socialist uh a socialist professor asked me a long time ago.
+I guess my socialist professor asked me a long time ago.

-I don't know quite how to answer it, but you I've noticed, you know, living here in Southern California, millions of people I mean, almost everybody in Mexico, 90% of the population wants to leave Mexico.
+I don't know quite how to answer it, but I've noticed, you know, living here in Southern California, millions of people, I mean, almost everybody in Mexico, 90% of the population wants to leave Mexico.

 Yet Canada, and I'm not saying Canada is a perfect place, but their system seems to work for them.

-I notice very few illegal aliens uh trying to leave Canada, okay.
+I noticed very few illegal aliens trying to leave Canada, okay?

 Can't we have socialism on some things if it works and capitalism on other things?